10 Best Herbal Essential Oils For Inflamed Mouth

 Achillea millefolium, commonly known as yarrow, contains essential oils that have been traditionally used for their anti-inflammatory and astringent properties.

-These essential oils, derived from the dried aerial parts of the plant, may help reduce inflammation in the mouth by soothing irritated tissues and promoting healing.
-The presence of compounds like chamazulene and azulene in the essential oil contributes to its anti-inflammatory effects, making it a potential natural remedy for conditions like canker sores or gum inflammation.
-When used in diluted form, such as in mouth rinses or topical applications, achillea millefolium essential oil can provide relief from oral discomfort.
+These essential oils, derived from the dried flowering tops of the plant, may help reduce inflammation and soothe irritated tissues in the mouth.
+The presence of compounds like chamazulene and bisabolol contributes to its calming and healing effects.
+When used in diluted form, yarrow essential oil can be applied topically to inflamed areas in the mouth, offering relief from discomfort.

-However, it is important to consult with a healthcare professional before using essential oils, as they can be potent and may interact with other medications or conditions.
+However, it is important to consult with a healthcare professional before using essential oils, especially for sensitive oral tissues.

 Melaleuca alternifolia, commonly known as tea tree oil, is a powerful herbal essential oil derived from the leaves of the Melaleuca alternifolia plant, native to Australia.